-The Commission also addressed the issue of gender equality in several documents.
+The Commission also addressed the issue of gender equality in several of its documents.
 In its Declaration on Women’s Participation in Elections, it stated that Implementation of the parity principle may lead to:

 1. Elections by a list system

-- The obligation to ensure a the candidates’ lists alternating men and women
+- The obligation to ensure the candidates’ lists alternate men and women

 - The refusal to register lists which do not respect such an alternating composition